 Getting into rehabbing houses can be a very lucrative way to invest in real estate.
 It can also be a very dangerous investment if you are not fully informed as to what you are doing.
-I have done several rehab projects over the years and have learned from some very costly mistakes along the way.
+I have done several home improvement projects over the years and have learned from some very costly mistakes along the way.

 I have seen several investors whose first rehab project was also there last rehab project because they were not able to fully recover from the mistakes that were made.
 Below are 5 costly mistakes you will want to avoid when taking on your next rehab project.

 2. Not getting more than 1 bid.
 Especially if you are new to the business make sure you get at least 3-5 bids on job that will get contracted.
 I see a lot of investors who are so worried about speed and getting the job done as quickly as possible that they get impatient and take the first bid they get because they think it sounds reasonable.
+This is not usually the case.
+For instance, when looking for a roof contractor who offers professional roofing services, it’s only after 3-5 bids that you get a good idea as to what a “good price” for residential roofing installation, roof repair, or roof replacement looks like.
 The first bid is usually never the lowest bid.
-After 3-5 bids you should have a good idea as to what a “good price” looks like.
-If you over pay 15 different contractors on one house then you are almost guaranteed to go over budget.

-3. Hiring a General Contractor To Do All The Work.
+3. Hiring a general contractor to do all the work.
 This is a definite NO!
 Never let a contractor say “we will call you when it’s done”.
 This is a recipe for disaster.
 You want to make sure you are in control of every contractor that is doing work on your job site.
 You want to make sure you are in control of every material that is getting installed on your job site.
 More times that not these general contractors are picking out the cheapest finishes as possible and getting the cheapest trades doing the work leaving your newly rehabbed home looking less than desirable.